UW-MLGEO/Gale_Fitzpatrick_Rotondo_Webb-ESS-569-Final-Project/README.md

 ### Script and Notebook Descriptions
 _Scripts_

-`get_sea_ice_data.ipynb` : This notebook contains the code to download, combine, and clean up the NSIDC SIC data.
+`get_sea_ice_data.ipynb`: This notebook contains the code to download, combine, and clean up the NSIDC SIC data.

 `clean_sea_ice_data.ipynb`: focuses on preprocessing sea ice concentration data.
 It includes steps for loading raw data, cleaning, and transforming it to prepare for analysis.
 Key operations involve removing missing or invalid values, aggregating data over specific time periods, and formatting it for compatibility with machine learning models.
 The notebook aims to ensure that the dataset is clean and structured appropriately for subsequent modeling tasks in the project.

 `get_sst_data.ipynb`: is designed for downloading and preprocessing sea surface temperature (SST) data from the ERA5 reanalysis dataset.
 It outlines steps to retrieve the data, clean it, and structure it for use in subsequent analyses.
 The notebook ensures that the SST data is ready for integration with other datasets, such as sea ice concentration, for modeling purposes.

-`prepare_AI_ready_sea_ice_data.ipynb` focuses on transforming and preparing the cleaned sea ice concentration data for use in artificial intelligence applications.
+`prepare_AI_ready_sea_ice_data.ipynb`: focuses on transforming and preparing the cleaned sea ice concentration data for use in artificial intelligence applications.
 It involves reshaping the dataset, normalizing values, and possibly splitting the data into training and testing sets.
 The goal is to ensure the data is structured appropriately for training machine learning models, enhancing the effectiveness of the predictive algorithms.

 For more details, you can view the notebook [here](https://github.com/UW-MLGEO/MLGEO2024_SeaIcePrediction/blob/main/notebooks/clean_sea_ice_data.ipynb).